-- Ensure the independence of risk management and that the management staff fully understand the risks surrounding the company;

-- Prepare periodic reports on the nature of the risks facing the company and submit them to the Board of Directors.
+- identify and assess the major risks surrounding the company as well as strategic and operational risks; - Prepare and review risk management policies before they are approved by the Board of Directors; - Ensure the independence of risk management and that the management staff fully understand the risks surrounding the company; - Prepare periodic reports on the nature of the risks facing the company and submit them to the Board of Directors.

-FORMATION OF THE COMMITTEE:

-The Company is committed to forming the Board of Directors committees in accordance with the provisions of Article 15 of Corporate Governance.
+The Company is committed to forming the Board of Directors committees in accordance with the provisions of Book fifteen of Corporate Governance.
 The Risk Management Committee has been formed as follows:

-- The number of members of the Committee is three members of the Board of Directors;

-- Chairman of the Committee is a non-executive board member;

-- The Chairman of the Board shall not be a member of the Committee.
+- The number of members of the Committee is three members of the Board of Directors; - Chairman of the Committee is a non-executive board member: - The Chairman of the Board shall not be a member of the Committee.

-BELOW ARE THE MEETINGS OF THE FIRST TAKAFUL RISK MANAGEMENT COMMITTEE FOR 2017:
+BELOW ARE THE MEETINGS OF THE FIRST TAKAFUL RISK MANAGEMENT COMMITTEE FOR 2018: